aaryaahmed56/elements-of-programming/README.md

 # elements-of-programming

-Solutions for Lemmas and Exercises in [Elements of Programming](http://elementsofprogramming.com/) by Alexander Stepanov and Paul McJones, as well as C++ and Julia code implemenatations.
+Solutions for Lemmas and Exercises in [Elements of Programming](http://elementsofprogramming.com/) by Alexander Stepanov and Paul McJones, as well as C++ and Julia code implementations.